Hot Rocks Survey III: A deep eclipse for LHS 1140c and a new Gaussian process method to account for correlated noise in individual pixels: Methods of fitting time-series photometry

 Interpixel capacitance is an effect which leads to correlated Poisson noise between neighbouring pixels.
 It is not to be confused with charge migration which is when charge carriers generated in one detector pixel are read by a neighbouring pixel.
 Charge diffusion does not result in a correlation in Poisson noise because the charge is exclusively read by the pixel the charge migrated to.
 Interpixel capacitance is where the potential difference on a given detector pixel is coupled to neighbouring pixels due to a small amount of capacitance between these pixels.
 This results in an observed correlation in the noise between neighbouring pixels \citep{2006OptEn..45g6402M}.

-This effect can be modelled by taking the image we expect to receive (including Poisson noise) and using a 3x3 convolution kernel $H$ (not to be confused with a GP kernel function) which blurs the signal received in each pixel into its neighbouring eight pixels.
+This effect can be modelled by taking the image we expect to receive (including Poisson noise) and using a 3x3 convolution kernel, $H$ (not to be confused with a GP kernel function), which blurs the signal received in each pixel into its neighbouring eight pixels.
 The kernel will always sum to unity which results in no change to the overall flux received.
 We can parameterise this convolution kernel using Equation~\ref{eq:ipc_kernel} with $\alpha_x$ the coupling between neighbouring pixels to the left or right, $\alpha_y$ for pixels above and below and $\alpha_{xy}$ for diagonal pixels.
-More complex coupling is also possible but this parameterisation is common in the literature \citep{2006OptEn..45g6402M, 2023PASP..135g5004M}.
+More complex coupling is also possible but this parameterisation is common in the literature \citep{2006OptEn..45g6402M, 2023PASP..135g5004M} as follows:

-\citet{2023PASP..135g5004M} suggest that for the MIRI detector $\alpha_x \approx \alpha_y \approx 3\%$ while $\alpha_{xy}$ is significantly smaller yet still non-zero.
-The exact extent of IPC is difficult to quantify and is claimed to vary between observations so we will rely on fitting for $\alpha_x, \alpha_y$ and $\alpha_{xy}$ for each observation.
+\citet{2023PASP..135g5004M} suggested that for the MIRI detector $\alpha_x \approx \alpha_y \approx 3\%$ while $\alpha_{xy}$ is significantly smaller yet still non-zero.
+The exact extent of IPC is difficult to quantify and is claimed to vary between observations so we rely on fitting for $\alpha_x, \alpha_y$ and $\alpha_{xy}$ for each observation.

-We will need to account for both the amplitude of white noise for each pixel and the effect of IPC in our combined pixel kernel function $s_\mathrm{p; wn+IPC}$.
-However, as IPC can be modelled using linear transformations, it is more natural to describe this by the covariance matrix generated by this kernel function $\mathbf{S}_\mathrm{p; wn+IPC}$.
+We need to account for both the amplitude of white noise for each pixel and the effect of IPC in our combined pixel kernel function $s_\mathrm{p; wn+IPC}$.
+However, as IPC can be modelled using linear transformations, it is more natural to describe this by the covariance matrix generated by this kernel function, $\mathbf{S}_\mathrm{p; wn+IPC}$.
 Suppose each pixel $(i, j)$ observes Poisson noise with variance $\sigma_{(i, j)}^2$ - which in the absence of IPC is independent between pixels.
-This can be described by a diagonal covariance matrix $\mathbf{S}_\mathrm{p; wn}$ which contains the variance of each pixel $\sigma_{(i, j)}^2$ along its diagonal (the pixels must be sorted into some arbitrary order).
+This can be described by a diagonal covariance matrix, $\mathbf{S}_\mathrm{p; wn}$, which contains the variance of each pixel $\sigma_{(i, j)}^2$ along its diagonal (the pixels must be sorted into some arbitrary order).
 We can simulate IPC by taking a random draw $\vec{z}$ from $\mathbf{S}_\mathrm{p; wn}$ and then convolving with our IPC kernel $H$ from Equation~\ref{eq:ipc_kernel}.
-Note we can construct a matrix $\mathbf{T}_\mathrm{IPC}$ which performs this convolution for each pixel via matrix multiplication $\vec{z}' = \mathbf{T}_\mathrm{IPC} \vec{z}$, where $\vec{z}'$ is our random draw of white noise with the effect of IPC simulated.
+Note we can construct a matrix $\mathbf{T}_\mathrm{IPC}$ which performs this convolution for each pixel via the matrix multiplication: $\vec{z}' = \mathbf{T}_\mathrm{IPC} \vec{z}$, where $\vec{z}'$ is our random draw of white noise with the effect of IPC simulated.
 The covariance matrix of $\vec{z}'$ is then given by:

 where we have used the fact that $\mathbb{E}(\vec{z}') = 0$, which follows from $\mathbb{E}(\vec{z}) = 0$.
 For notating our overall kernel function, we define the value of our pixel kernel function $s_\mathrm{p; wn+IPC}$ calculated between points located at $(i, j)$ and $(i', j')$ as $\mathbf{S}_\mathrm{p; wn+IPC; (i, j), (i', j')}$, the element of the covariance matrix corresponding to these two pixels.